 Teams may enter but only one student can present on stage.
 The first place winner receives $1,000, second place receives $500 and third place receives $250.

-The Student Pitch Competition application is available below.
-Applications are due Tuesday, September 13, 2016.
+The Student Pitch Competition registration is now closed.
 The top eight applicants will be chosen to participate.
 Please hold the morning of Saturday, September 24 for the event.